lnapoli87/HOL2/hands-on-lab.md

     ![](img/fig.06.png)

-08. Follow 05-07 steps again, this time for the **Extension target**.
+08. Follow steps 05 to 07 again, this time for the **Extension target**.

     ![](img/fig.15.png)